parca-dev/parca-agent/README.md

                                   with store.
       --insecure                  Send gRPC requests via plaintext instead of TLS.
+      --batch-write-interval=10s
+                                  Interval between batcher client writes.
+Leave
-      --insecure-skip-verify      Skip TLS certificate verification.
+                                  this empty to use the default value of 10s --insecure-skip-verify      Skip TLS certificate verification.
       --sampling-ratio=1.0        Sampling ratio to control how many of the discovered targets to profile.
 Defaults to